 (2) Company Specific Risk

-Again, as the name implies, company specific risk has to do with risk associated with individual companies.
+Again, as the name implies, company-specific risk has to do with the risk associated with individual companies.
 Different companies perform differently in different market situations.
 For example, in good times, most companies do well.
 However, in bad times, whilst most suffers in terms of earnings, debt collection companies do very well.

 How Can We DEAL With RISKS?